LordSnoosh/SEIR2222/work/w04/d5/01-02-mongoose-intro/mongoose-intro.md

 1. Determine the "proper" route (HTTP Method & Endpoint).
 Use RESTful conventions whenever possible.
 2. Add the UI (link and/or form) that will trigger the HTTP request that matches the route.
 3. Define the route in the appropriate router module that will match the HTTP request and map it to the `<controller>.<method>` that will perform the desired functionality.
-4. Add the controller action/method and be sure to export it.
+4. Add and code the controller action/function to perform any necessary CRUD, etc. and be sure to export it.
-5. In the controller, perform necessary CRUD and either `render` (passing it data) in the case of a `GET` request, or `redirect` if data has been mutated (`POST`, `PUT` & `DELETE`).
+5. In the controller, in the case of a `GET` request, respond with `res.render` (optionally passing data to the view).
+Or, when data has been mutated (`POST`, `PUT` & `DELETE`) use a `res.redirect`.
 If rendering, code the view template if necessary.

 #### Creating Data is sometimes a two-request process...